JacobJuskie/alx-low_level_programming/0x01-variables_if_else_while/README.md

-if the number is positive, zero or negative
+task0.
+Positive anything is better than negative nothing